 The fact that they're given portmanteau names implies that there are (or were) "pure" versions of all the animals mentioned (not just the bear), although they seem to be relatively rare or even extinct.
 There's a bit of Fridge Logic when you wonder how the hell they knew that a platypus isn't a Mix-and-Match Critter.

-Regular cats appear to be quite common and socially accepted.
+Regular cats appear to be quite common and socially accepted, with normal dogs also showing up but less frequently.
 They also seem to eat regular chicken instead of this trope.

 Even weirder: if you pay attention you'll notice that almost all animals in the regular Avatar world are Mix-and-Match Critters — but all of the animals from the Spirit World aren't!
 Hei Bei was a giant panda, Wan Shi Tong was a giant owl (but see below), the knowledge seekers that work in the Spirit Library are foxes, the moon and ocean spirits took the form of koi fish, and we also see a wolf and a talking baboon.
 That has some odd implications...